Noise regulation: Refuse collection vehicles

 This provision is an objective emission control and a subjective control.
 It can place a maximum sound level at a specific distance for the loudest operation.
 It can set a curfew, or it can be based on noise disturbance in residential zones.
 Los Angeles, CA (Section 113.01) has a time limit that applies only within 200 feet of any residential building.
-Chicago, IL (Section 11-4-2900) considers any noise it a noise disturbance if the activity occurs between 8 pm to 8 am.
-Salt Lake City, UT (Section 4.5.6) considers it a noise disturbance if the activities occur between 10 pm to 7 am and closer than 800 feet from a dwelling.
+Chicago, IL (Section 11-4-2900) considers any noise a noise disturbance if the activity occurs between 8 pm and 8 am.
+Salt Lake City, UT (Section 4.5.6) considers it a noise disturbance if the activities occur between 10 pm and 7 am and closer than 800 feet from a dwelling.
 Atlanta, GA (Section 74-137(a)(5)prohibits collection between 9 pm and am on a weekend day or legal holiday, except by permit.
 In Maryland, refuse collection is exempt during daytime hours and must meet maximum land use levels [55 dB(A)] in residential zones at night.
 Note in some areas garbage trucks themselves play music to let residents know it is time to bring out their garbage.

 Standing motor vehicles

 This provision is a subjective immission control.
 It sets a time limit on engine activity.
 It can also place a curfew on any engine activity. e.
 In Salt Lake City, UT (Section 4.5.10(xi)) it is considered a noise disturbance if the operation lasts more than 15 minutes.
 Dallas, TX (Section 30–3.1) applies the code to vehicles over 14,000 GVWR; they must be more than 300 feet from a residential zone and there is a 10-minute maximum.
 They also provide a list of idling vehicles that are exempt from prosecution such as buses or active concrete trucks.
-Hammond, IN (Section 6.2.10) limits operation to 3 minutes in an hour for vehicles over 14,000 GVWR in either public or private property.
+Hammond, IN (Section 6.2.10) limits operation to 3 minutes in an hour for vehicles over 14,000 GVWR on either public or private property.
 It exempts buses and taxis.
 Massachusetts allows idling no more than 5 minutes.